What’s in an XPUB?

 As of this writing, a whole zoo of different extended public keys exists: xpub, ypub, zpub, tpub, upub, vpub — all of them are extended public keys, as are their “big brothers” Ypub, Zpub, Upub, and Vpub.

-The different kinds simply denote different purposes, indicating if the wallet that generated the extended public key is capable of using modern address formats or if the key relates to a single-signature or multi-signature scheme.
+The different kinds denote different purposes, indicating if the wallet that generated the extended public key can use modern address formats or if the key relates to a single-signature or multi-signature scheme.

 XPUB Tools